playmint/ds/contracts/src/maps/labyrinth/README.md

+# Labyrinth

+A labyrinth containing a series of challenges for you to solve.

-# Using this map on another map
+## Using this map on another map

 To use this map in another map e.g. `maps/croissant` you need to